-If the potential breach involves information technology resources, such as a cyberattack or a misdirected email, then the incident should be reported immediately to: firstname.lastname@example.org .
+If the potential incident/breach involves information technology resources, such as a cyberattack or a misdirected email, then the incident should be reported immediately to: email@example.com .

-As well, University policy requires that the Information & Privacy Office and the Chief Information Security Officer be notified within 24 hours of detecting a possible breach.
+As well, University policy requires that the Information & Privacy Office and the Chief Information Security Officer be notified within 24 hours of detecting a possible information security incident or privacy breach.
 To do so, University employees must fill out this form and send it to the contact information provided on the form.